ten-protocol/sample-applications/number-guessing-game/README.md

 node scripts/sample-script.js
 npx hardhat help
 ```
 5. Starting Hardhat with `npx hardhat node` will create 2 accounts.
-The first is used for the application developer and the second is used for an end-user.
-Take a note of the private keys generated for these (note that these private keys are well-known!).
+The first is used for the application developer and
+the second is used for an end-user.
+The private keys used are in the [network config](./config/networks.json) file
+(note that these private keys are well-known!).

 ![Start Hardhat](./readme-images/hardhat-start.png)